 Caramel apple upside-down cake that will remind you of trips to the apple orchard and biting into fresh, sweet fruit.

-Place 1/2 cup brown sugar into bowl; cut in 3 tablespoons butter with pastry blender or fork until mixture resembles coarse crumbs.
-Stir in sunflower nuts.
-Press onto bottom of greased 9-inch round cake pan.
+Place 1 cup brown sugar into bowl; cut in 6 tablespoons butter with pastry blender or fork until mixture resembles coarse crumbs.
+Stir in sunflower seeds.
+Press onto bottom of prepared pan.
 Arrange apple slices on top.
 Set aside.

 Combine flour, baking powder and salt in bowl.
 Set aside.

 Combine 2/3 cup brown sugar and 1/3 cup butter in another bowl.
 Beat at medium speed, scraping bowl often, until creamy.
 Add egg and vanilla; continue beating until smooth.
 Add flour mixture alternately with milk until well mixed.